edumserrano/roslyn-analyzers/Docs/source/how-to-start.rst

 The #Pro way
 ------------

 Although templates are great to get you started they might not fit your case.
-Also if you want to understand you everything works then by this section will give you a better understanding of all the magic that the default template does for you.
+Also if you want to understand how everything works then this section will give you a better understanding of all the magic that the default template does for you.

 .. _creating-analyzer-proj: